Please note:

 Graduate opportunities

 Graduates will find employment in a variety of office settings working as an administrative assistant.
-It is expected that graduates of this two-year diploma program would obtain higher level administrative positions than that of the one-year program and increased opportunities for advancement.
+It is expected that graduates of this diploma program would obtain higher level administrative positions than that of the one-year program and increased opportunities for advancement.
 Employment opportunities might include office manager/supervisor, customer service representative, bookkeeper, accounting clerk or office/administrative assistant.

 On average, 89% of graduates from the last three years (2018 to 2020) found employment within six months of graduation.